ofknee/shiso/README.md

 *   most of the art uses assets save for modifications and tidbits like the coin (which spins but thats a secret for later) & the healthbar

 *   the inventory system kept inventing new bugs i was not happy :((((

+*	the help of ai was used in debugging movement

 **credits**